Close Modal

 Thirteen-year-old Theodore Boone knows every judge, police officer, and court clerk in Strattenburg.
 He has even helped bring a fugitive to justice.
 But even a future star lawyer like Theo has to deal with statewide standardized testing.

 When an anonymous tip leads the school board to investigate a suspicious increase in scores at another local middle school, Theo finds himself thrust in the middle of a cheating scandal.
-With insider knowledge and his future on the line, Theo must follow his keen instincts to do what’s right in the newest case for clever kid lawyer Theo Boone.
+With insider knowledge and his future on the line, Theo must follow his quick instincts to protect his friends and stand up for his community.

 Grisham is a two-time winner of the Harper Lee Prize for Legal Fiction and was honored with the Library of Congress Creative Achievement Award for Fiction.